aschombe/aarch64-emulator/README.md

 **Architecture**:
 - [ ] Allow labels to start with '.' (currently reserved for directives)
 - Do you have to explicitly define a label as extern to call it from another file?
-- Allow the use of real c library/other library functions?
 - Rewrite tokenizing and parsing to use something like pest, as it is getting messy.
 - [ ] Use AWS Lambda and API gateway to provide an online emulator service
     - HTML/CSS/JS frontend that allows users to upload assembly files or select options